olive-robotics/olvx_edgeros_playground/README.md

 This project is open-source and available under the MIT License.

 ## 💼 Support and Contribution
 - 🐞 **Issues:** Experiencing issues or have ideas?
-Open an issue here.
+Open an issue.
 - 🔀 **Pull Requests:** Contributions are always welcomed!
-Create your pull request here.
+Create your pull request.